a8398331994/slamInPractice/README.md

 ## Build

 If you open this project with vscode IDE, execute `Configuration` task to configure this project.
-Then, execute `Build all project` task to build all execution in this project.
+Then, execute `Build project` task to build all execution in this project.
 (See [task.json](.vscode/tasks.json) to get more detail)